rubyonjets/jets-docs/_docs/learn/api/review-deploy.md

 It's more traditional to test with curl.
 We'll go through a few examples.

-To get the APIGW endpoint you can use the `jets url` command.
+To get the APIGW endpoint, you can use the `jets url` command.

     ❯ jets url
     API Gateway Endpoint: https://2bmdurd1ra.execute-api.us-west-2.amazonaws.com/dev

-Grab that value store it in a variable
+Grab that value and store it in a variable

     ❯ export URL=https://2bmdurd1ra.execute-api.us-west-2.amazonaws.com/dev